intel/linux-sgx/README.md

   **Note**: The above command builds the local package repository.
 If you want to use it, you need to add it to the system repository configuration.
 Since the local package repository is not signed with GPG, you should ignore the gpgcheck when installing the packages.

   - To add the local RPM package repository to the system repository configuration, you can use the following command.
 You need to replace PATH_TO_LOCAL_REPO with the proper path on your system:
-  * On Red Hat Enterprise Linux 8.2 and CentOS 8.2:
+  * On Red Hat Enterprise Linux 8.4 and CentOS Stream 8:
   ```
   $ sudo yum-config-manager --add-repo file://PATH_TO_LOCAL_REPO
   ```
   - To ignore the gpgcheck when you install the package, enter the following command:
-  * On Red Hat Enterprise Linux 8.2 and CentOS 8.2:
+  * On Red Hat Enterprise Linux 8.4 and CentOS Stream 8:
   ```
   $ sudo yum --nogpgcheck install <package>
   ```